Tour leaders – Daniel Kordan, Iurie Belegurschi, Bruno Pisani

 After the sunset we return to our hotel at Santa Maddalena village.

 Sunrise shoot in val di Funes or passo delle Erbe.
 After the lunch we move to Alpe di Siusi area, beautiful mountain resort.
 You hardly encounter even a few cars here in October, it’s very calm and serene place.
 In october golden larches are lit up by the warm low autumn sun.

-Sunset location located at the Alpe di Siusi area.
+Sunset location at the Alpe di Siusi area.

-This morning we drive to Lago di Braies, a wonderful lake, one of the most iconic spots of the Dolomite mountains.
-Its emerald waters usually calm in the morning.
+This morning we drive to Lago Antorno, a wonderful little lake, one of the iconic spots of the Dolomite mountains.
 We have breakfast on the way back to Tre Cime park.
 We spend the second half of the day hiking under the tall walls of Tre Cime di Lavaredo.
 It takes 1,5 hours easy hike to get to famous location in front of Three Sisters (Tre Cime) to shoot in low evening sun here.
 Back to the cars late in the evening and continue to our hotel for the final dinner.

 Sunrise location: Cinque Torri, massif rock formations.

 Early in the morning we will drive to the Rifugio Scoiattoli, located near Cinque Torri, a beautiful group of rocks.
 This area is also called open-air museum because of many signes left from the World War I by italian troops.
 After the session we return to our hotel for breakfast.

 Check out from our hotel at 11:00.
 Expect to be at the airport of Venice no earlier than 14:00, so you can take 17:00 flights and later.

 Total price: 4900 USD per person twin share

 Single supplement: 450 USD